 A user can get several recoverycodes.
-A recovery code has a validity period aware_last_update
+A recovery code has a validity period class privacyidea.models.PeriodicTask (name, active, interval, node_list, taskmodule, ordering, options=None, id=None)

 Optional: The email to which the recoverycode was sent, can be stored.

 This class stores tasks that should be run periodically.